-A report by the University of Washington Center for Human Rights details how approximately 34,400 people have left King County International Airport - more commonly known as Boeing Field - on 466 deportation flights since 2010.
-There's an average of 360 detained immigrants flown out of the airport by ICE per month, according to the report.
+A report by the Unversity of Washington Center for Human Rights revealed this week that approximately 34,400 people have left Boeing Field on 466 deportation flights since 2010.

-On Tuesday, King County Executive Dow Constantine signed an order that directs the airport to amend lease practices so companies comply with the county's local immigration and human rights ordinances, specifically those that dictate not to cooperate or facilitate immigration enforcement directives unless under court order.
-The order also updates the airport's standards of reports and audits from businesses involved with immigration.
+On Tuesday, King County Executive Dow Constantine signed an order that directed the airport to amend lease practices so companies comply with the county's local immigration and human rights ordinances, specifically those that dictate not to cooperate or facilitate immigration enforcement directives unless under court order.
+The order also updated the airport's standards of reports and audits from businesses involved with immigration.

 As noted by the UW researchers, King County doesn't have a contract with ICE, nor does it receive major benefits.
 However, it does provide the infrastructure that allows private companies contracted with Homeland Security, contractors, and subcontractors, to profit, the report notes.

 In June 2018, Constantine said he learned Boeing Field was being used by ICE.

 "I can tell you, I’ve already talked to (King County) Prosecutor Dan Satterberg, and we are going to do everything within our power – I’m going to do everything in my power – to make sure our publicly owned airport built by the people of this county is not used to perpetuate this brutality against people," he said in a statement.

 In February 2018, the King County Council approved an ordinance that was meant to limit collaboration of county officials with federal immigration enforcement.